dhhyi/travel-packlist/README.md

 The language can be selected in the settings.

 The Angular build process is set up to build all languages and deploy them to the same location.
-The standard build process is customized for localizations, because some files are exchanged depending on the language.
 The language switching is done by navigating to a different index.html.
 The script [`build-webapp.sh`](./build-webapp.sh) is used for building and merging the different localized apps into the same folder.